9 Natural Sunburn Remedies That are Probably Already in Your House

 4. Yogurt

-This creamy treat is another among the list of surprising yet convenient home remedies for sunburn, provided that it’s as plain and unsweetened as they come.
+This creamy treat is another among the list of surprising yet convenient home remedies for sunburn, provided that it’s as plain and unsweetened.
 The enzymes and probiotics present in plain yogurt help in soothing and healing sunburns naturally and painlessly.

 Like milk, yogurt contains lactic acid that has anti-inflammatory properties and can soothe and moisturize irritated skin.
 Greek yogurt comes highly recommended because, unlike regular yogurt, it is strained multiple times to achieve a thick consistency, which also concentrates its lactic acid and probiotic contents.